pbrocks/wp-sync-db/readme.txt

 https://deliciousbrains.wistia.com/medias/vahu041lkd

-== WP Migrate Lite Features ==
+== WP Sync DB Features ==

 **Database Migrations**

-WP Migrate Lite can help move your WordPress database using an easy-to-follow three-step process.
+WP Sync DB can help move your WordPress database using an easy-to-follow three-step process.

 1. Find and replace content directly within the user interface.
 2. Export the SQL.
 3. Import into your new database using a tool such as phpMyAdmin.

 Simple, right?
 WordPress database migrations shouldn’t have to be overly complicated or cumbersome.
-With WP Migrate Lite, database transfers become so much easier.
+With WP Sync DB, database transfers become so much easier.

 **Full-Site Exports**

-WP Migrate Lite can now [export your entire site](https://deliciousbrains.com/wp-migrate-db-pro/doc/full-site-exports/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=wp-migrate-readme&utm_content=full-site-exports), including the database, media uploads, themes, plugins, and other files required to create an exact copy of your site in a new environment.
+WP Sync DB can now [export your entire site](https://deliciousbrains.com/wp-migrate-db-pro/doc/full-site-exports/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=wp-migrate-readme&utm_content=full-site-exports), including the database, media uploads, themes, plugins, and other files required to create an exact copy of your site in a new environment.
 In the same friendly interface you know, you can configure your export, choose what you want to include or exclude, and then single-click your way to a downloadable ZIP file of your complete site.
 A perfect solution for simple migrations and site copying.

 **Import to Local**